 If the map data installed on your watch includes points of interest, you can navigate to them.

-- 1 From the watch face, press START.
+- 1 From the watch face, press 🕖

-- 2 Select an activity.
+- 2 Select Map.

-- 3 Hold MENU.
+- 3 Press .

-- 4 Select Navigation > Points of Interest, and select a category.
+- 4 Select Navigate > Explore Nearby.

 A list of points of interest near your current location appears.